About Hillary Rettig

 On a Personal Note…

-I’m a vegan, free software advocate, and lover of life and dogs.
+I’m a vegan, free software advocate, and lover of life, dogs, and social justice in all its forms.
 I’m also a former foster mom of four teenage Sudanese refugees (a.k.a., “Lost Boys”), now all adult and living independently.
 And I’m a living kidney donor.
 If you’re a current or prospective vegan, free software advocate, foster parent, or kidney donor, email me and I will support you however I can.
-I also have an abiding interest in social justice–my first book was The Lifelong Activist, a self-help guide for progressive and radical activists–and it was from my activism that I gained insights on personal power that inform my current work.

 When I was a kid, I mainly wanted to do two things: write and help.
 And I find that, as an adult, the more time I devote to these activities the happier I am.
 I’m a classic “late bloomer” who didn’t start coming into my own, professionally or personally, until I was well into my forties, and so I understand first-hand the despair that comes from feeling like you’re not living up to your potential.
 But I now know what I didn’t know then: that blocks are often easily overcome once you stop blaming yourself for being “lazy” or “undisciplined” and start looking for the real roots of the problem.
 And so, my main message to others is often, “relax, it’s gonna be fine.”